Let us whir with the golden spoke-wheels

 – Amy Lowell (Lot # 3401 Bellwort Path)

 Galanthus nivalis, snowdrops, are the earliest to flower annually, and some have been in bloom for weeks now.
 Galanthus, is from the Greek gala for milk and anthus for flower.
 There are about 20 known species, and nivalis in Greek, means “of the snow”.
 Appropriate, as these small, white, flowers are often in bloom with lingering snow still around them.
 Modern interpretation into Homer’s (850 BC) Odyssey, suggests that a compound, galantimine, from this plant, was the mysterious, effective antidote to the goddess Circe’s magical potions, which had turned many men into animals.
 Nonetheless, galantimine today can be helpful in the treatment of Alzheimer’s disease.
-Snowdrops may be found in numerous locations.

 Eranthis hyemalis, winter aconite, is actually a tuber, as opposed to bulbs or corms.
 All these plants with underground storage of energy are called geophytes in the wider classification system.
 These cup-shaped, upward-facing, bright, yellow flowers are in the buttercup family, Ranunculaceae.
 These are welcome flowers for the earliest bees.
 These flowers are good self-seeders, helping to gradually increase the clump size of many winter aconite plantings.
 As with the previously discussed plants, these will go dormant by late spring.
-You may find a nice planting of these on the west side of Chestnut Avenue, near Palm Avenue.
+There is a nice planting of these on the west side of Chestnut Avenue, near Palm Avenue.

 Finally, we mention perhaps the most popular of early spring flowers, the Crocus.
 With the botanical and common name the same, Crocus, there are about 80 species in this genus.
 They are native to Central Asia, Europe, Middle East, and North Africa.
 The commonly available varieties of purple, yellow, and white, cup-shaped flowers have been used over the millennium.
 Indeed, one species related to our garden favorites, Crocus sativus, saffron crocus, (although not grown here) was an authentic plant mentioned in the Bible, “Spikenard and saffron;…with all the trees of frankincense: myrrh and aloes, with all the chief spices…” The Song of Solomon 4:14.
-You may find plantings of Crocus around the entrance of our main gate.
-Enjoy these signs of spring on your next visit to Mount Auburn.